BerensRWU/Complex_YOLO/README.md

     $ git clone https://github.com/BerensRWU/ComplexYOLO/

 ### Requirements
+The script was tested on the following systems with the following versions:
 #### Ubuntu 18.04.5 LTS
 To run the program you need to install those libraries with dependencies:
   * torch (Tested with pytorch version 1.6.0, torchvision 0.7.0)